Master’s thesis – Graduate Programme in English Language and Literature, Linguistics Track

 |Application form (word.doc)|

-During the tenth semester, graduate students of English enrolled in the linguistics track are required to write a master’s thesis, for which they earn 15 ECTS credits.
+During the fourth semester, graduate students of English enrolled in the linguistics track are required to write a master’s thesis, for which they earn 15 ECTS credits.

 Aim of the thesis